Tech Brief Video Series – Enterprise Networking

 At a fundamental level, we have ping and traceroute.
 Ping measures round-trip times between your computer and an internet destination.
 Traceroute measures the routers’ response times along the path between your computer and an internet destination.

-These will tell you where the packet loss is occurring and how severe.
-The next step with the dropped packet test is to find your network’s threshold where packets get dropped.
+These will tell you where the packet loss occurs and how severe it is.
+The next step with the dropped packet test is to find your network’s threshold for packet drop.
 Here, we have more advanced tools to understand protocol behavior, which we will discuss now.

 IPEF3, TCP dump, TCP probe: Understanding protocol behavior.

-The Nexus 5000 works best when most ports are congested simultaneously, while the Arista 7100 performs best when some ports are congested but not all.
-These platforms have different buffer architectures regarding buffer sizes, buffer disciplines, and buffer management, which influence how you test.
+C: The Nexus 5000 works best when most ports are congested simultaneously, while the Arista 7100 performs best when some ports are congested but not all.
+These platforms have different buffer architectures regarding buffer sizes, disciplines, and management, influencing how you test.

 TCP congestion control: Bandwidth capture effect